Buzz Group Ltd Privacy Notice

 To improve our services and products

-• for analysis and research purposes so that we may improve the services offered by Buzz Group;
+• For analysis and research purposes so that we may improve the services offered by Buzz Bingo

-• evaluating the effectiveness of marketing and for market research and training; and
+• Evaluating the effectiveness of marketing and for market research and training

 To contact and interact with you

-• Contact you about our services, for example by phone, email or post or social media;
+• Contact customers about our services, for example by phone, email or post or social media

 • Respond to your queries and complaints.